East-West (The Butterfield Blues Band album): "East-West" in music history

 Going on to call the Butterfield Blues Band "one of the greatest bands of the rock era", Marsh concludes that "With 'East-West', above any other extended piece of the mid-Sixties, a rock band finally achieved a version of the musical freedom that free jazz had found a few years earlier."

-The album is also credited with spawning the harder acid rock sound.
+The album is also credited with having helped spawn the harder acid rock sound.
 The track "East-West", with its early use of the extended rock solo, has been described as laying "the roots of psychedelic acid rock" and featuring "much of acid-rock's eventual DNA".

 The band members appearing on the album were all inducted into the Rock and Roll Hall of Fame in 2015.

 Album cover

-The album front cover was photographed at the Museum of Science and Industry in Chicago.
+The album's cover art was photographed at the Museum of Science and Industry in Chicago.